peteknowsai/claude-forge/templates/methods/forge.md

 # Claude Forge

-I understand the Claude Forge methodology for building software efficiently.
+I understand the Claude Forge methodology - designed specifically for Claude Code.
 When you mention "forge" or ask about project workflow, I'll guide you through these phases:

 ## Workflow Phases